Compute

 The LoadBalancer ingress is essentially different from the open source Nginx Ingress.
 Therefore, their supported Service types are different.
 For details, see Services Supported by LoadBalancer Ingresses.

 LoadBalancer Ingress Controllers are deployed on master nodes.
-All policy configurations and forwarding behaviors are configured on the ELB.
+All policy configurations and forwarding behaviors are handled on the ELB.
 Load balancers outside the cluster can connect to nodes in the cluster only through the IP address of the VPC in non-passthrough networking scenarios.
 Therefore, LoadBalancer ingresses support only NodePort Services.
-However, in the passthrough networking scenario (CCE Turbo cluster + dedicated load balancer), ELB can directly forward traffic to pods in the cluster.
+However, in the passthrough networking scenario where a dedicated load balancer is used in a CCE Turbo cluster, ELB can directly forward traffic to pods in the cluster.
 In this case, the ingress can only interconnect with ClusterIP Services.

 NGINX Ingress Controller runs in a cluster and is exposed as a Service through NodePort.
-Traffic is forwarded to other Services in the cluster through Nginx-ingress.
+Traffic is forwarded to other Services in the cluster through Nginx ingresses.
 The traffic forwarding behavior and forwarding object are in the cluster.
 Therefore, both ClusterIP and NodePort Services are supported.

 In conclusion, LoadBalancer ingresses use enterprise-grade load balancers to forward traffic and delivers high performance and stability.
 NGINX Ingress Controller is deployed on cluster nodes, which consumes cluster resources but has better configurability.